matthutchinson/acts_as_textcaptcha/README.md

 questions from the excellent [TextCaptcha](http://textcaptcha.com/) web service (by [Rob Tuley](http://openknot.com/me/) of [Openknot](http://openknot.com/)).
-It is also possible to configure your own text captcha questions (instead, or as a fall back in the event of any remote API issues).
+It is also possible to configure your own text captcha questions (instead, or as a fallback in the event of any API issues).

 This gem is actively maintained, has good test coverage and is compatible with Rails >= 3.0.0 (including Rails 4).
-If you have any issues please report them [here](https://github.com/matthutchinson/acts_as_textcaptcha/issues/new).
+If you have issues please report them [here](https://github.com/matthutchinson/acts_as_textcaptcha/issues/new).

 Logic questions from the web service are aimed at a child's age of 7, so they